-Trump Ramps Up Attacks Against FBI and “Criminal Deep State”
+Trump ramps up attacks against FBI and "criminal deep state"

 — Donald J. Trump (@realDonaldTrump) May 23, 2018

-Former FBI director James Comey blasted the president for his ongoing attacks against career agents before posing a moral question to Republicans.
+Former FBI Director James Comey blasted the president for his ongoing attacks against career agents before posing a moral question to Republicans.

 Facts matter.
 The FBI’s use of Confidential Human Sources (the actual term) is tightly regulated and essential to protecting the country.
 Attacks on the FBI and lying about its work will do lasting damage to our country.
 How will Republicans explain this to their grandchildren?